Pardon Our Improvement Projects

-Picnic Shelters: Picnic areas and shelters with grills and picnic tables are available throughout the park.
-Among the park's many rental facilities are two corporate pavilions (capacity 350 to 500 each), a meeting cabin (300), five extra-large shelters (80-160), six large shelters (45-80), and nine medium shelters (30-45).
+Picnic areas and shelters with grills and picnic tables are available throughout the park.
+Among the park's many rental facilities are two corporate pavilions (capacity 350 to 500 each), a meeting cabin (300), five extra-large shelters (80-160), six large shelters (45-80), and eight medium shelters (30-45).
 Reservations, fees, and deposits required for shelters.
 See C.B.
 Picnic Shelters.

-Golf and Batting Cages: The park's AllGolf Facility and Batting Cages, located near the entrance, offers a covered driving range with lights and a short game area, a miniature golf course, and a pro shop stocked with major brand names.
+The park's AllGolf Facility and Batting Cages, located near the entrance, offers a covered driving range with lights and a short game area, a miniature golf course, and a pro shop stocked with major brand names.
 PGA instruction is also available.
 You're also in luck if you are looking for variable-speed batting cages for softball and baseball.
-Hours of operation: Mondays-Fridays, 9 a.m. to 1 p.m.; Saturdays, 8 a.m. to 10 p.m.; Sundays, 8 a.m. to 9 p.m.
+Hours of operation: Mondays-Fridays, 9 a.m. to 10 p.m.; Saturdays, 8 a.m. to 10 p.m.; Sundays, 8 a.m. to 9 p.m.
 Contact AllGolf at 954-441-1333 for more information.

-The park's lakeside campground is equipped with 71 RV sites, all with electricity, water, picnic tables, grills, and sewer hookups.
-(Tent camping is not available.)
+The park's lakeside campground is equipped with 83 RV sites, all with electricity, water, picnic tables, grills, and sewer hookups.
+(Tent camping is not available at this location.)
 There are also heated showers, a laundry facility, and restrooms in the campground area.
-Campground map.
 After-hours security is provided at the campground, which permits two pets per campsite with proof of current vaccinations and appropriate licenses.
 Pets must be registered at check-in and must be kept on a leash no longer than six feet at all times when not inside the RV.
-Camping fees vary based on residency, with residents of the tricounty area of Broward, Palm Beach, and Miami-Dade counties receiving a discount.
+Camping fees are seasonally based.
 Reservations are highly recommended, especially during the peak season of November through April.

 You can now reserve campgrounds online by clicking:

-Fishing: Permitted, except in the marina area, from the shore, from one of three piers, or from a rented boat.
+Permitted, except in the marina area, from the shore, and from one of three piers.
 All State of Florida regulations apply.
 Catch-and-release encouraged.

-A Little History: The county park system’s most popular park has a long, complicated history as a piece of public land.
-The property that was later to become the park apparently became a part of the county at some unidentified point in the past when the owners fell behind in their taxes.
-The county then sold the land to the federal government, which used it as a firing range for the Naval Flexible Gunnery School.
-The county purchased the property back in the 1950s, reportedly for $14.50 per acre, and eventually sold all but the 299 acres that make up the present-day park.
+The County park system’s most popular park has a long, complicated history as a piece of public land.
+The property that was later to become the park apparently became a part of the County at some unidentified point in the past when the owners fell behind in their taxes.
+The County then sold the land to the federal government, which used it as a firing range for the Naval Flexible Gunnery School.
+The County purchased the property back in the 1950s, reportedly for $14.50 per acre, and eventually sold all but the 299 acres that make up the present-day park.